tensorly/tensorly/doc/user_guide/tensor_decomposition.rst

    >>> [f.shape for f in factors]
    [(12, 2), (12, 3)]

-As previously, we can reconstruct a full tensor from our Tucker decomposition:
+As before, we can reconstruct a full tensor from our Tucker decomposition:

 .. code:: python